jpgmv1998/reproducible_paper_template/randomReferences.md

 ### Other

 [Replicability Presentations - Lars Vilhuber](https://github.com/labordynamicsinstitute/replicability-presentation-2020) - In this talk, I describe the context in which the current discussion in the social science is occurring: what are the definitions of replicability and reproducibility, what is failing, and to what extent.
-I discuss progess over the past 15 years.
+I discuss progress over the past 15 years.
 Finally, I discuss the concrete measures that have been implemented under my guidance at the American Economic Association, and the first preliminary outcomes from those measures.
 I conclude with some observations on how to integrate reproducibility into the scientific workflow in the social and statistical sciences.

 [Research Compendia](https://doi.org/10.7287/peerj.preprints.3192v2) - Paper about uses of R to produce research compendia.